San Antonio Traumatic Brain Injury Lawyers

 Q. How can I tell if I suffered from brain trauma in an accident?

 Sudden concussions often result in blackouts, confusion, and memory loss.
-Many claimants don’t even remember hitting their heads.
+Many claimants don’t even remember hitting their heads or didn’t blackout.
 Seek immediate medical treatment if you begin experiencing these brain trauma symptoms:

 - Lost consciousness/blackouts